 Data sheet status Objective specification This data sheet contains target or goal specifications for product development.
 Preliminary specification This data sheet contains preliminary data; supplementary data may be published later.
 Product specification This data sheet contains final product specifications.
-Limiting values or more of the limiting val operation of the device at in accordance with the Absolute Maximum Rating System (IEC 134).
-Stress above one ues may cause permanent damage to the device.
-These are stress ratings only and these or at any other conditions above those given in the Characteristics section of the d.
+Limiting values Limiting values given are in accordance with the Absolute Maximum Rating System (IEC 134).
+Stress above one or more of the limiting values may cause permanent damage to the device.
+These are stress ratings only and operation of the device at these or at any other conditions above those given in the Characteristics section of the specification is not implied.
 Exposure to limiting values for extended periods may affect device reliability.
-Application informatio n Where application information is given, it is advisory and does not form part of the specification.
+Application information Where application information is given, it is advisory and does not form part of the specification.